Blog

 A divorce can quickly become complicated, especially when children are involved.
 One of the most contentious matters in a divorce is child custody and support.
 However, the initial arraignment or court case for child custody or support might not work out in the long run, and you may need to seek modification of the orders.
 There are various reasons why you want to change an existing custody order or child support arrangement.

 While you should consult with a family law attorney who has an in-depth understanding of the laws that govern such modifications, it’s useful to have a basic understanding of the process.
 It will help you make informed decisions about modifying child custody or support orders in Pennsylvania.
+For more information on emergency custody orders, you can read our detailed blog post explaining what an emergency custody order is and how it works.

 Reasons for Modifying Child Support or Custody Orders